-- A. Elopement - 1.
-Staff will immediately shadow the student and approach calmly to facilitate the student's safe return to the program area for support and de-escalation - 2.
-Campus Public Safety office will be notified after 5 minutes if staff is unable to locate the student who is now considered missing from the program. - 3.
-Notify Assistant Director and Principal by phone and/or text immediately in all instances of elopement. - 4.
-Lead supervisor calls local police if student is missing an additional 10 minutes. - 5.
-Campus Police will be notified that local police have been contacted. - B. Disorderly Conduct (Student) - 1.
-Y.A.L.E.
-School reserves the right to notify Campus Security in the event of student conduct that disrupts instruction, is threatening in nature, or is antagonistic towards campus visitors. - 2.
-Local police may be notified in any and all instances as needed. - C. Opportunistic/Exploitive Behavior - 1.
-Standard 9 is a high school transition program providing college readiness opportunities, including college courses and employment opportunities through structured learning experiences (SLE).
+- 1. Staff will immediately shadow the student and approach calmly to facilitate the student's safe return to the program area for support and de-escalation - 2.
+In S9, Campus Public Safety office will be notified after 5 minutes if staff is unable to locate the student who is now considered missing from the program. - 3.
+Program Coordinator will notify Executive Director by phone and/or text immediately in all instances of elopement. - 4.
+Lead supervisor calls local police if student is miss.ing an additional 10 minutes. - 5.
+Campus Police will be notified that local police have been contacted. - 6.
+Staff will follow similar guidelines for Project SEARCH interns that leave the premises.

+B. Disorderly Conduct (Student)

+- 1. Y.A.L.E.
+School reserves the right to notify Campus Security Security in the event of student conduct that disrupts instruction, is threatening in nature, or is antagonistic towards campus visitors. - 2.
+Local police may be notified in any and all instances as needed. - 3.
+Hospital Public Safety responds to all reports of disorderly conduct at Jefferson Hospital locations.

+C. Opportunistic/Exploitive Behavior

+- 1. Standard 9 is a high school transition program providing college readiness opportunities, including college courses and employment opportunities through structured learning experiences (SLE).
 To guard against misuse of educational entitlement, students exhibiting the following behaviors will lose eligibility for participating in the program: - a.
-Acting-out behavior during high school program hours with zero instances of acting out or disqualifying behaviors confirmed by CCC. - b.
+Acting-out behavior during high school program hours; eligible students have zero instances of acting out or disqualifying behaviors confirmed by CCC. - b.
 Consistent attendance in college courses with sporadic attendance during high school programming time as confirmed by CCC.
 Limited productivity or assignment completion during high school programming hours, with passing grades in college courses as confirmed by CCC - c.
-Consistent attendance on days when employment opportunities and transportation are afforded the student, with sporadic attendance during high school programming time as confirmed by SLE data system - D. Potential Consequences - 1.
-If disqualifying behaviors occur following enrollment, the program may: - a.
+Consistent attendance on days when employment opportunities and transportation are afforded the student, with sporadic attendance during high school programming time as confirmed by WBL data system

+D. Potential Consequences

+- 1. If disqualifying behaviors occur following enrollment, the Standard 9 program may: - a.
 Require a mandatory parent meeting - b.
 Restrict participation in community-based instruction off-campus - c.
 Restrict use of technology - d.
-Suspend from employment (SLE) - e.
+Suspend from employment (WBL) - e.
 Suspend from all Standard 9 program activities - f.
-Suspend from the campus
+Suspend from the campus - g.

-- g.
 Restrict attendance in college courses paid for by Y.A.L.E. - h.
 Withdraw the student from college courses paid for by Y.A.L.E. - i.
-Terminate employment (SLE) - j.
-Schedule an IEP meeting to consider removing the student to a more appropriate short and/or long term placement able to implement the IEP with the necessary emotional and behavioral supports.
+Terminate employment (WBL)